 Ready to send an email?
 Submit the Chapter Email Request Form

 CAN SPAM requirements apply to any email whose primary purpose is to advertise or promote a product or service.
-This includes promoting conferences, soliciting presentations for conferences and promoting membership.
-Even emails asking for officer nominations can be considered promotional in nature if the individual receiving the email has not opted into a business relationship with the chapter by attending a chapter conference or joining the chapter.
+This includes promoting events, soliciting presentations for conferences and promoting membership.
+Even emails asking for officer nominations can be considered promotional in nature if the individual receiving the email has not opted into a business relationship with the chapter by attending a chapter event.
 For this reason, we treat all chapter emails as “promotional” and ensure that they comply with CAN SPAM.

 CAN SPAM requirements: